 In all of these situations the content of the expression, the tweets and the videos, is either questionable, offensive or just weird.
 The school boards all defended their actions by explaining that it’s the offensive nature of the content that is at issue, not the right to speak.
 But isn’t that the point of free speech?
 As Oscar Wilde said “I may not agree with you, but I will defend to the death your right to make an ass of yourself.”

 And should we be surprised that students sometimes express themselves inappropriately?
 Anyone who’s spent any time with adolescents (or WAS an adolescent) would know that.
-Increasingly, it seems, schools “talk the talk” of Student Voice, but only if students are saying the things they like to hear, in the ways they like to hear them.
+Increasingly, it seems, schools “talk the talk” of Student Voice, but only if students are saying the things schools like to hear, in the ways schools like to hear them.